Counseling for Anorexia, Bulimia in Alexandria, VA (Franconia)—Counseling and Therapy

 Often, psychological challenges accompany bulimia and anorexia, for example, PTSD, depression, or anxiety.
 Both men and women can develop an eating disorder, and while they can surface at any point in a person’s life, they usually begin during the teen years or early adulthood.

 When a person develops an eating disorder, the cause can be unique and personal, but in general, healthcare professionals put causes into two categories: environment and biology.

 Environmental causes often include childhood abuse, family trauma, peer pressure to be a certain body type, or living with unrealistic ideas of beauty.

 Biological causes often include nutritional deficiencies, irregular hormone functions, and genetics.

 Therapy for Anorexia and Bulimia at Thriveworks Alexandria, VA (Franconia)

 While reading about anorexia and bulimia, did you recognize any of the signs, symptoms, or causes in your own life?
 If you or someone you know exhibits these behaviors and attitudes about their weight, it may be time to reach out for help.
 Thriveworks Alexandria offers therapy for anorexia and bulimia, and we are ready to tailor a treatment plan that will fit your needs.

-Help is available for bulimia and anorexia.
 Let’s work together for better health.
 Call Thriveworks Alexandria today.